jboss-fuse/quickstarts/fuse/sap-idoc-destination-fuse/README.md

 To configure the quick start for your environment:

 1. Deploy the JCo3 library jar and native library (for your platform) and IDoc3 library jar to the `lib` folder of your JBoss Fuse installation.
-2. Edit the custom properties file (`etc/custom.properties`) of your JBoss Fuse installation and add the following packages to the `org.osgi.framework.system.packages.extra` property:
+2. In your JBoss Fuse installation, copy the `org.osgi.framework.system.packages.extra` property from the config properties file (`etc/config.properties`) to the custom properties file (`etc/custom.properties`) and append the following packages to the copied property:

 > org.osgi.framework.system.packages.extra = \
->...
+>> ... \
 >> com.sap.conn.idoc, \
 >> com.sap.conn.idoc.jco, \
 >> com.sap.conn.jco, \